Calf Club General Information

 CALF CLUB DAY FORMAT

-Our annual Calf Club will be held on Friday 25 September 2020.
-Below is the general information pertaining to Calf Club this year at our school:
+Our annual Calf Club which was to be held on Saturday 2nd October has been postponed, more details will be available in Term 4.
+Below is the general information pertaining to Calf Club this year at our school.

-All children exhibit art and craft entries which have been completed at school.
+All children exhibit art and craft entries that have been completed at school.

 ANIMAL CARE: (see above Guidelines, rules and tips for success also)